Jace17/MT2MoreStones/README.md

-# MT2MoreStones
+# Monster Train 2 More Stones

-A mod for Monster Train 2 that adds more upgrade options for cards.
+A mod for Monster Train 2 that adds several new upgrade options for cards.